Juniper/junos-terraform/DETAILED_INSTRUCTIONS.md

 ### 6. Generate the YIN and XPath Files

 The next step, depending on the size of YANG model/s, may take some time.
 Prepare some popcorn!
-Ensure you have copied all the dependent yang modules into the specified yangDir, else you may run into errors when you run the processYang program.
+Ensure you have copied all the dependent YANG modules into the specified yangDir, else you may run into errors when you run the processYang program.

 ```bash
 cd cmd/processYang